jgoerzen/docker-debian-base/README.md

     # jessie or stretch use this line:
     docker kill -s SIGPWR container
-    # buster or sid use this one:
+    # bullseye, buster or sid use this one:
     docker kill -s SIGRTMIN+3 container

     # Either way, then proceed with: